 But then here is what I remember best...
 Galen, our doctor friend, very calmly, even nearly on the lighthearted side said something rather like, "Come here, Jacob, and let's see what you've gotten yourself into."
 Both Galen and Don then led the crying Jacob calmly into the house, sat him on a table beneath a light and then Galen examined the eye.
 The whole time, Galen spoke lightly, smiling, saying stuff like, "These things happen sometimes on the 4th of July," and that he'd bet Jacob would laugh about this while telling his grandchildren someday.

 After Jacob calmed down, Galen suggested that he, Don and Jacob go to his nearby office where he could look at the eye closer.
 He said it looked as though there was just a tiny burn mark on Jacob's face and that the eye, itself, looked fine, but they'd go to the office just to make sure and that besides, all the fireworks had been set-off so it was time for a ride anyway.

-...someone whose calm demeanor can leave a whole room peaceful and serene when it could have, instead, been filled with panic.
+Someone whose calm demeanor can leave a whole room serene when it could have, instead, been filled with panic.

 But mostly, how wonderful to, in any situation, have a person around who can keep his head when everyone else is losing theirs (as the saying goes).
-How amazing, nowadays, to know people who don't fall apart whenever things go wrong... people who stand calmly in a storm... people who can walk through this life bravely with the courage and hope which only come from God, Himself--and thus help others to stay calm and hopeful in hard times, too.
+How amazing, nowadays, to know people who don't fall apart whenever things go wrong.
+People who stand calmly in a storm and walk through this life bravely with courage and hope from God, Himself, and thus help others to stay calm.

-And well, that's how I want to be...
-A reflection of that same strong spirit of God...someone who may not be a doctor, but who can still be counted on to bring healing and peace into any room in scarey, difficult times.
+And well, that's how I want to be--a reflection of that same strong spirit of God.
+Someone who's, ok, not a doctor, but who can still be counted on to bring healing and peace into any room in scary, difficult times.